Ryoo72/UNA/README.md

 2. **Format converting**

-To use una_inj.py, the dataset needs to be converted to COCO format.
+To use `una_inj.py`, the dataset needs to be converted to COCO format.
 You can use the [script](https://github.com/open-mmlab/mmdetection/blob/main/tools/dataset_converters/pascal_voc.py) provided by mmdetection for the conversion.

 3. **Generate UNA dataset**

-You can use una_inj.sh to generate the UNA dataset.
+You can use `una_inj.sh` to generate the UNA dataset.
 Please refer to the provided argument explanations above and make the necessary modifications.

 ~~~bash
 git clone https://github.com/Ryoo72/UNA.git